-Any worker must dispose, for each seven day period, of a rest totalling at least 48 consecutive hours.
+Any worker must dispose, for each seven day period, of a rest totalling at least 24 hours .

 This rest must be granted as often as possible, at the same time to all personnel.
-It is granted in principle on Saturday and Sunday.
+It is granted on Sunday.
+However, the collective agreements can prescribe the specific favourable conditions.

-The minister in charge of labour and social welfare shall determine by order, after consulting the National labour council, the implementation rules of the preceding paragraphs, including the professions for which and the conditions under which rest may, exceptionally and for clearly justified reasons, either be granted on a rotational basis or collectively another day than Saturday or Sunday, or be suspended, or be distributed over a longer period than a week.
+The minister in charge of employment, labour and social welfare shall determine by order, after consulting the National labour council, the implementation rules of the preceding paragraphs, including the professions for which and the conditions under which rest may, exceptionally and for clearly justified reasons, either be granted on a rotational basis or collectively another day than Sunday.